SammyGbabs/SammyGbabs/README.md

 ### Hi there 👋
+A Highly motivated and skilled professional with a strong interest in Machine Learning within the field of Artificial Intelligence.
+Proficient in HTML, CSS, Regular Expressions (Ruby), and shell scripting, with intermediate skills in Python.
+Experienced in graphics design.
+Adept at applying machine learning algorithms and concepts to solve complex problems.
+Strong problem-solving and analytical skills combined with a creative mindset.
+Committed to continuous learning and staying updated with the latest advancements in the field.
+I am seeking a challenging role where I can leverage my diverse skill set to contribute to innovative projects in Machine Learning and related fields.
+Passionate about uniting Africa.
+Believes in inclusive education, eradicating discrimination, and empowering youth for a harmonious future.
+Envisioning a continent where unity and collaboration foster progress and prosperity.
 <!--
 **SammyGbabs/SammyGbabs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.